Chaitrashree-B/Backend_Traini8_Chaitrashree/readme.md

 spring.jpa.hibernate.ddl-auto=update
 spring.h2.console.enabled=true

-3. Build and Run the Application
- 1.Ensure Maven and Java 17+ are installed on your machine.
- 2.To build the project, run:
-   mvn clean install
- 3.To run the application:
+2. Build and Run the Application i)Ensure Maven and Java 17+ are installed on your machine. ii)To build the project, run: mvn clean install iii)To run the application: mvn spring-boot:run iV) The application will start on http://localhost:8080.
-   mvn spring-boot:run
- 4. The application will start on http://localhost:8080.

-4. Testing the APIs
+3. Testing the APIs
 POST API to Create a Training Center
 URL: POST http://localhost:8080/api/training-centers
 Payload (JSON):